 4. Bulk spices, like sea salt, are priced less at Costco than other stores.

-Spices are one of the best deals at Costco — I often buy everything from steak seasoning, ground pepper to sea salt and cinnamon at Costco cheaper than I can get at other stores.
+Spices are one of the best deals at Costco — I often buy everything from steak seasoning and ground pepper to sea salt and cinnamon at Costco cheaper than I can get at other stores.

 I do frequently see low-value McCormick coupons, usually offering around $0.50 off.
 But, even still, the cost per ounce at Costco is much cheaper.